ACNP Honorific Awards

 2. Required Metrics:

-• Details of Training Grants that had a focus on trainees from underrepresented groups
+• Details of Training Grants that had a focus on trainees from historically excluded groups

-• Broader initiatives related to bringing scientists from underrepresented groups into the field (mentorship, training, other career advancement mechanisms)
+• Broader initiatives related to bringing scientists from historically excluded groups into the field (mentorship, training, other career advancement mechanisms)

 • Other relevant activities not captured by the above questions